 When you issue the Drain command, Cloud Dataflow immediately closes any in-process windows and fires all triggers.
 The system does not wait for any outstanding time-based windows to finish.
 For example, if your pipeline is ten minutes into a two-hour window when you issue the Drain command, Cloud Dataflow won't wait for the remainder of the window to finish.
-It will close the window immediately with partial results.
+It closes the window immediately with partial results.

 In the detailed view of your pipeline's transforms, you can see the effects of an in-process Drain command: